Jacqueline Stewart

 Jacqueline Najuma Stewart is an American cinema studies scholar and television host for Turner Classic Movies.
 A professor at the University of Chicago, she also served as the inaugural artistic director, and then president for the Academy Museum of Motion Pictures from 2021 to 2024.
 Stewart is an elected member of the American Academy of Arts and Sciences and National Film Preservation Board, and was honored as a MacArthur Fellow.

-Born in Chicago, Stewart is an alumnus of Stanford University and University of Chicago, graduating with a master's degree and PhD in English.
+Born in Chicago, Stewart is an alumna of Stanford University, where she earned a Bachelor's degree in English, and of University of Chicago, where she obtained master's and PhD degrees, also in English.
 In 2005, she wrote her debut non-fiction book Migrating to the Movies, which explored the correlation of classical Hollywood cinema and the African-American experience during the Great Migration.
 Meanwhile, Stewart served as the chairwoman for the nonprofit arts organization, Black Cinema House, and founded the South Side Home Movie Project.
 She also collaborated with her husband Jake Austen on the public-access television series Chic-a-Go-Go.

 In 2015, Stewart collaborated with Charles Musser on curating the DVD set Pioneers of African-American Cinema, which led to an appearance on Turner Classic Movies (TCM), alongside Ben Mankiewicz.
 She subsequently appeared at the TCM Classic Film Festival, and in 2019, Stewart was hired to host the Silent Sunday Nights programming block on late-night weekends.

 Early years and education

-Stewart was born and raised in Hyde Park, within South Side, Chicago.
+Jacqueline Stewart was born and raised in Hyde Park, within South Side, Chicago.
 During her childhood, she remembered her aunt Constance introducing her to classic films on television.
 She stated, "...I always stayed up really late with her watching black and white films.
 She would talk to me during the commercial breaks about all the stars and the theaters that she used to go to.
 I was fascinated by the alternative world that I saw, the way that people talked and the way they dressed."

-She graduated from Kenwood Academy High School.
+Stewart graduated from Kenwood Academy High School.
 Afterwards, she enrolled in Stanford University, intent on becoming a journalist.
 There, she watched Spike Lee's She's Gotta Have It (1986).
 Impressed, she studied Lee's career and feminist film theory, on which she based her Bachelor of Arts thesis.
 In 1991, she graduated with a Bachelors in English.
 After this, Stewart enrolled as a graduate student at the University of Chicago (UC).
 Stewart reflected, "Film studies was just being formalized there and they hired a scholar named Miriam Hansen who wound up being my dissertation advisor and my mentor.
 And she specialized in silent cinema."
 In 1993, she graduated with a Master's degree, and in 1998 with a PhD, both in English from the University of Chicago.